Integrate WordPress

 Field mappings (author and custom data)

 By default, every article that the CMP posts to WordPress includes the following data in the Custom Fields section of the post entry.
-If the Custom Fields section does not show at the bottom of a post, you may need to enable them by gong to Screen Options in the top right-hand corner of the page, and clicking the checkbox labelled Custom Fields.
+If the Custom Fields section does not show at the bottom of a post, you may need to enable it by going to Screen Options in the top right-hand corner of the page and clicking the checkbox labeled Custom Fields.

 When visible, you will see a section similar to the setup depicted below:

-• nc-author – The author, sent from CMP.
-If you are publishing licensed content or have authors that do not exist in WordPress, edit your theme files to display the provided author instead of the default WordPress user.
+- nc-author – The author, sent from CMP.
+If you publish licensed content or have authors that do not exist in WordPress, edit your theme files to display the provided author instead of the default WordPress user.

-• nc-link – The link to the article on the publisher's site, which serves as a canonical link for licensed content, and should be displayed when such content is in use.
+nc-link – The link to the article on the publisher's site serves as a canonical link for licensed content and should be displayed when such content is in use.

 A properly set up theme will look like the following: